The Smart Globe International Story

 Presence in social media, who we hope to reach, and how you can help!

-Patrick and I intend to connect with other people passionate about organic and sustainable farming, social impact investments, and coffee and chocolate lovers!
+Patrick and I intend to connect with other people passionate about sustainable farming, social impact investments, and coffee and chocolate lovers!
 Our Indiegogo crowdfunding campaign is slated to launch in early August.
 We hope that this article has piqued your interest about us and our company.
 We encourage you to share our story with your friends and family.
 Please be in touch and keep your eyes open for our video campaign coming soon.
 We hope you will feel inspired to donate.
 As always, comments and questions are welcome below.

 Patrick and Mara Tcheunou